 - 4.5.1 Failing settlement at Step 2, and should the griever wish to pursue the matter, the Union shall, within fifteen (15) days from the date of receipt of the decision, notify the College in writing of its intent to submit the grievance to arbitration. - 4.5.2 Within thirty (30) days of notice of submission to arbitration, the notifying party shall arrange the arbitrator and set arbitration dates for the hearing.
-Failure to do so within the thirty (30) day period shall result in the deemed abandonment of the grievance. - 4.5.3 The parties shall appoint a single arbitrator by mutual agreement to hear a matter from the following: Mark Brown, Joan Gordon, Irene Holden, Marguerite Jackson, or Chris Sullivan shall be appointed to act as Arbitrator for all grievances referred by the parties to arbitration.
+Failure to do so within the thirty (30) day period shall result in the deemed abandonment of the grievance. - 4.5.3 The parties shall appoint a single arbitrator by mutual agreement to hear a matter from the following: Mark Brown, Jacquie De Aguayo, Elaine Doyle, Koml Kandola, Randy Noonan, Arne Peltz or another mutually agreed to arbitrator shall be appointed to act as Arbitrator for all grievances referred by the parties to arbitration.

-In the event that the chosen Arbitrator is unable to hear an arbitration within a four-month (4) period of its being referred to him/her one of the others shall be appointed to sit as arbitrator for this occasion.
-In the event that none of the persons named above is available to hear the arbitration within the four-month (4) period, then the arbitration shall be referred back to one of the persons named above, at the earliest time the parties are available.
+In the event that the chosen Arbitrator is unable to hear an arbitration within a four-month (4) period of its being referred to them a different arbitrator shall be appointed to sit as arbitrator.

-- 4.5.4 The decision in writing of the Arbitrator shall be final and binding on both parties, but the Arbitrator shall not have power to amend this Agreement in any respect. - 4.5.5 The Arbitrator shall provide full opportunity to all parties to present evidence and make representations to it. - 4.5.6 Each party to the arbitration shall pay its own expenses and costs of arbitration, and one-half (1⁄2) the compensation and expenses of the Arbitrator and of stenographic and other expenses of the Arbitrator.
+- 4.5.4 The decision in writing of the Arbitrator shall be final and binding on both parties, but the Arbitrator shall not have power to amend this Agreement in any respect. - 4.5.5 The Arbitrator shall provide full opportunity to all parties to present evidence and make representations to it. - 4.5.6 Each party to the arbitration shall pay its own expenses and costs of arbitration, and one-half $(\frac{1}{2})$ the compensation and expenses of the Arbitrator and of stenographic and other expenses of the Arbitrator.